cvmfs/doc-cvmfs/cpt-containers.rst

 The repository is publicly available.

-To add your image to ``unpacked.cern.ch`` you can add the image name to any one of the following two files.
+To add your image to ``unpacked.cern.ch`` you can add the image name to any one of the following two files, the so-called *wishlists*.

 1. https://gitlab.cern.ch/unpacked/sync/-/blob/master/recipe.yaml
 2. https://github.com/cvmfs/images-unpacked.cern.ch/blob/master/recipe.yaml